thedoggybrad/WindowsPEBasicEnhanced/README.md

 #### Easter Egg Alert🐰
 Look closely at the wallpaper!
 It's not the default Windows PE wallpaper.
-Learn how I have done it by going to the section named "Steps to replicate it yourself"
+Learn how I have done it by going to the section named "Steps to replicate it yourself".

 # Windows PE Basic Enhanced
 ![Screenshot](https://github.com/thedoggybrad/WindowsPEBasicEnhanced/raw/main/WindowsPEBasicEnhanced.jpg)